Skip to main content

 Our data products useful to the study of natural disasters include hazard frequency and distribution maps, climate risk projections, mortality risk measures, and economic loss risk deciles.

-Learn more about how our data informs a better understanding of tropical cyclones, earthquakes, volcanoes, extreme heat, floods, landslides, and wildfires.
+Learn more about how our data informs a better understanding of tropical cyclones, earthquakes, volcanoes, extreme heat, floods, landslides, droughts, and wildfires.

 Natural Hazards Near Real-time Data